lennyleadership/spiritual_notes/content.en/posts/top5_questions_for_jehovahwitness.md

 What is vital, however, is who is credited with providing that doctrinal change?
 Who is the source of this new light?
 And what I'm about to reveal to you today, jehovah is behind it.
 Not the governing body, not any human here on the earth, but Jehovah God.

 Malachi three, verse six informs us that God does not change.
 Titus one, verse two says that God cannot lie in theory.
-Therefore, we should be able to take any organizational teaching or understanding in the religion's history and ask the question is it possible for a God who does not change and cannot lie to really be behind it?
+Therefore, we should be able to take any organizational teaching or understanding in the religion's history and ask the question: is it possible for a God who does not change and cannot lie to really be behind it?

 For example, if you were to go on JW Facts under the heading Changes to the Generation Teaching, you will see that there have been six different contradictory understandings of the term generation as allegedly used by Jesus in Matthew 24.